 - How often will I need treatment, and for how long?

-- Are there medications that can help?
-Is so, what are the possible side effects?
+- Are there medicines that can help?
+If so, what are the possible side effects?

 - Are there any printed materials I can have?
-What websites do you recommend?
+What websites do you suggest?

 What to expect from your doctor